priyanshugandhi/ChatBot/README.md

 # ChatBot

-ChatBot is a machine-learning based conversational dialog engine build in Python which makes it possible to generate responses based on collections of known conversations.
+ChatBot is a machine-learning based conversational dialogue engine build in Python which makes it possible to generate responses based on collections of known conversations.
 The language independent design of ChatBot allows it to be trained to speak any language.